Northaven Trail: Master plan

-In 2021, the trail will continue to expand, this time to the east.
-With the first pedestrian bridge over Central Expressway, Northaven Trail will connect to the wider Dallas trail system with White Rock Creek Trail, Cottonwood Trail, and, eventually, the SoPAC Trail.
-This bridge is aptly named the "Low Five" in contrast to the Dallas High Five interchange bridge connecting 75 an 635.
+In 2023, the trail expanded, this time to the east.
+With the first pedestrian bridge over Central Expressway, Northaven Trail connects to the wider Dallas trail system with White Rock Creek Trail, Cottonwood Trail, and, eventually, the SoPAC Trail.
+This bridge is aptly named the "Low Five" in contrast to the Dallas High Five interchange bridge connecting 75 and 635.